 Where the design community meets.

-Designer at Shopify Joined over 7 years ago via an invitation from Allan G. Evan has invited Travis Hines, Verne Ho, James Wood, Nathan Garvie, Hugo Costa and 4 others, Cedric H., Denise Spiessens, Russell Baylis, Ryan Langlois
+Designer at Shopify Joined about 10 years ago via an invitation from Allan G. Evan has invited Travis Hines, Verne Ho, James Wood, Nathan Garvie, Hugo Costa and 4 others, Cedric H., Denise Spiessens, Russell Baylis, Ryan Langlois

 I use Enki: https://github.com/enkia/enki-theme